Dosage Form: tablet

 Irbesartan, in a study at a dose of up to 4.5 mg/kg/day, once daily, did not appear to lower blood pressure effectively in pediatric patients ages 6 to 16 years.

-Irbesartan has not been studied in pediatric patients less than 6 years old.
+Irbesartan tablets has not been studied in pediatric patients less than 6 years old.

-Irbesartan has been evaluated for safety in more than 4300 patients with hypertension and about 5000 subjects overall.
+Irbesartan tablets have been evaluated for safety in more than 4300 patients with hypertension and about 5000 subjects overall.
 This experience includes 1303 patients treated for over 6 months and 407 patients for 1 year or more.
-Treatment with Irbesartan was well-tolerated, with an incidence of adverse events similar to placebo.
-These events generally were mild and transient with no relationship to the dose of Irbesartan.
+Treatment with Irbesartan tablets were well-tolerated, with an incidence of adverse events similar to placebo.
+These events generally were mild and transient with no relationship to the dose of Irbesartan tablets.

-In placebo-controlled clinical trials, discontinuation of therapy due to a clinical adverse event was required in 3.3% of patients treated with Irbesartan, versus 4.5% of patients given placebo.
+In placebo-controlled clinical trials, discontinuation of therapy due to a clinical adverse event was required in 3.3% of patients treated with Irbesartan tablets, versus 4.5% of patients given placebo.

 The following adverse events occurred at an incidence of 1% or greater in patients treated with Irbesartan, but were at least as frequent or more frequent in patients receiving placebo: abdominal pain, anxiety/nervousness, chest pain, dizziness, edema, headache, influenza, musculoskeletal pain, pharyngitis, nausea/vomiting, rash, rhinitis, sinus abnormality, tachycardia and urinary tract infection.